tokay-lang/tokay-lang.github.io/content/getting-started.md

 # Run a program from with multiple files as input stream
 $ tokay program.tok -- file1.txt file2.txt file3.txt

+# Run a program from with files or strings as input stream
+$ tokay program.tok -- file1.txt "save all the whales" file2.txt

 # Pipe input through tokay
 $ cat file.txt | tokay program.tok -- -
 ```